Local moving companies in San Diego

 In terms of homeownership, you'll be able to get more for your money in Tucson.

 Home prices in Tucson are 67.4% lower than in San Diego. - Income in Tucson is 15.4% lower than in San Diego, so you could earn less for doing the same job.
-The top employers in Tucson include University of Arizona, Raytheon Technologies, and State of Arizona.
+The top employers in Tucson — including University of Arizona, Raytheon Technologies, and State of Arizona — may pay more.

-- The cost of living for a family in Tucson is 21.7% lower than in San Diego.
+- A move to Tucson can help cut down on a family’s routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 21.7% less than what it costs in San Diego.

 - The unemployment rate in Tucson is 12.12% higher than in San Diego.

-- You'll spend more on retail and restaurants in Tucson, since the city's sales taxes in Tucson are 12.26% higher than in San Diego.
+- Shopping and dining out will likely be a little pricier in Tucson, since its sales taxes are 12.26% higher than what you are paying in San Diego.

 - One perk of moving to Tucson is paying less in state income taxes, which are 81.20% lower than in San Diego.